Division No. 1, Subdivision G, Newfoundland and Labrador: Job's Cove

+On August 14, 2025, Job's Cove was put under evacuation alert due to the Kingston Fire.
+On August 30, 2025, the Kingston fire was classified as under control and all evacuation orders were lifted.

 Kingston

+47°49′N 53°07′W Kingston is a small unincorperated town located directly south of Small Point-Adam's Cove-Blackhead-Broad Cove situated in Conception Bay (Canada).

 Kingston was established as Upper Small Point c.
 1793 and its earliest permanent settlers were John Conroy King, Michael Hurley and Timothy O'Leary.
 The name was changed to Kingston in 1918.
 It had a population of 129 in 1940 and 158 in 1956.

+On August 3, 2025, a wildfire broke out in Kingston.
+Early the next afternoon, evacuation orders were issued for both Kingston and Small Point-Adam's Cove-Blackhead-Broad Cove as the fire burned out of control, spreading north and south.
+The Kingston fire was reported at 10,708 ha on August 19 and had destroyed 203 structures (12 in Kingston).
+On August 30, 2025, the fire was classified as under control and all evacuation orders were lifted.

 Lower Island Cove

 Lower Island Cove is a community located on the Bay de Verde Peninsula on the north shore of Conception Bay, Newfoundland and Labrador, Canada.
 It is a fishing community that has seen a decrease in residents since the collapse of the cod fishery.

 Legend says that a treasure was buried by the pirates at Flambro Head.

 Lower Island Cove was once a thriving economic centre.
 Located on the northern entrance to Conception Bay, it once boasted three cod liver factories.
 And, before 1992, it had a thriving local fish plant.
 Photos at the Flambro Head Museum and Cafe attest to so many fish flakes at the turn of 1900 that hardly a spot of green grass was found in the settlement.